Kalyvara/NXTheme-CHROMA/README.md

 **Important: set your console to dark mode before using Chroma** (System Settings > Themes > Basic Black)

-**Layout variants**
+**Layout variants (base layouts)**

+Layouts listed here use 1:1 game icons.
+I don't plan on implementing vertical icons.

-- **Default:** rounded game cards.
+- **Default:** slightly inspired by the PS5 layout, icons are rounded and the highlighted game appears as a card.
 This layout leaves enough room to put a custom background image.
 - **Default w/ sidebar for applet icons**
-- **Compact:** rounded 1:1 icons.
+- **Compact rounded:** rounded icons.
 When a game is highlighted, its label overlaps the game's image.
-- **1:1 regular:** big squared 1:1 icons.
+- **Regular squared:** big squared icons.
 The focus animation when a game is highlighted is similar to what can be seen in SteamOS' Big Picture Mode.
-- **1:1 cards:** squared game cards
+- **Regular rounded:** same as right above but icons are rounded.
+- **Cards:** similar to the default layout, but the games row is symmetrically aligned with the highlighted game, and icons are squared.

 **Color schemes**

-- **B&W** (default)
+- **B&W** (base color scheme)
 - **Terra:** earthy colors inspired by Monokai.
 Uses the default layout.
 - **Aqua:** aquamarine and deep blue colors.
 Uses the default w/ sidebar layout.
 - **Murasaki:** light purple with hints of beige and pale orange.
 Uses the default layout.
 - **Neo Famicom:** gray tones and colored buttons inspired by the SNES console.
-Uses the 1:1 cards layout.
+Uses the cards layout.
+- **Red Wine:** scarlet tones with some gradients.
+Uses the regular rounded layout.

 - (only home screen & player select) **Famicom:** wine red and beige colors, inspired by the Famicom console.
 Uses the default w/ sidebar layout.

+## Quick showcase

+TBA

 ## Theme editing